promi/mumble-pluginbot-plusplus/README.md

 When using `gdb` you should either install first and invoke `gdb` as usual or you can use `libtool`s execute mode to debug without installing:

     $ libtool --mode=execute gdb --args ./mumble-pluginbot-plusplus -h mumble.example.org ...

+For the best debugging experience you should compile with debugging symbols and without optimizations:

+    $ CXX='clang++ -std=c++14' CXXFLAGS='-O0 -ggdb' ./configure

 ## License